Izhar03/Spatialrouting.AI/README.md

 Groq API (LLAMA 3 8B Model): For providing hints and scoring based on user input, replacing traditional heuristic methods with AI-driven evaluations.

 ## Database
-PostgreSQL : For storing user data, route history, and scores (if tracking across sessions is desired).
+PostgreSQL: For storing user data, key-value routes.

 ## Prerequisites
-Node.js and npm installed on your machine.
+Node.js and npm are installed on your machine.
 Groq API Key: Access to the Groq API for the LLAMA 3 8B model.

 ## Usage